-In February 2014, the \$2,300,000 convertible debenture held by Procon (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds advanced to Lincoln through unsecured, non-convertible loans from companies controlled by two former directors of Lincoln (the "Loans").
-The Loans bear interest at a rate of 6% per annum, payable monthly commencing April 1, 2014 for a term of five years at which point the principal amount owing under the Loans is due.
+On February 28, 2014, the \$2,300,000 convertible debenture held by Procon Mining and Tunneling Ltd. and its affiliates (collectively, "Procon") (plus approximately \$175,000 in accrued interest), was repaid in full and discharged using funds through promissory notes maturing February 28, 2019 from companies controlled by two directors of the Company (the "Loans").
+The Loans were interest bearing at a rate of 6% per annum, payable monthly commencing April 1, 2014.
 Concurrent with the transaction, the two directors resigned from the Company.
-Effective January 1, 2016, the Loans ceased to accrue interest.
-Accrued interest on these Loans at March 31, 2018 was \$Nil (December 31, 2017 - \$Nil).